iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/fetchgrantedaccess.md

 # fetchGrantedAccess

 This method provides a listing of all access grants given to the specified protected data object.
 It supports several optional parameters to restrict the size of the result set.
-Options for filtering include specifying a user, an application, or both.
+Options for filtering include specifying an authorized user, an application, or both.
 You may optionally receive the results as a paginated list.

 ## Usage